The Myth of Electronic Publishing

 away most users old enough to drive.'
 Generally this book is

-quite serious in its tone but the authors obviously have some
+quite serious in its tone.
+Clearly the authors have

 None of the top 10 sites use proprietary